Date(s) - 12/11/2018

 University of Belgrade

 Want to know more about managing the cultural shift towards Open Science?
-Come to Belgrade where Scientific Knowledge Services, in cooperation with the University of Belgrade , are organising a one-day workshop.
+Come to Belgrade for a one-day workshop on 12 November 2018 organised by Scientific Knowledge Services, in cooperation with the University of Belgrade and LIBER.

 The Challenge of Open Science

 Science describes the current transition in how research is undertaken, how the outputs are stored and disseminated, how researchers collaborate, how success is measured and how researchers are rewarded for Open approaches.
 Open Science has the potential to transform the research landscape.
 What is the role of academic libraries in supporting this transition?
 Is there indeed a role for libraries at all?
 What are the current views and agendas in various European countries?
 How do we differentiate regionally and nationally?

 The Aim of the Focus on Open Science Events